mcv blood test high

 You may have no symptoms at all, or you might notice signs from the underlying cause:

 Every now and then I encounter patients with jaundice.
-I usually refer them to the hospital for acute evaluation, because unfortunately, the cause has often been malignancy, cholestasis or acute hepatitis, which may require hospital assessment.
+I usually refer them to the hospital for acute evaluation, as the cause has often been malignancy, cholestasis or acute hepatitis.

 What To Do If You Have MCV Blood Test High

-In practice, I usually arrange repeat laboratory testing after 1–2 months if there is no history of alcohol use, a special diet, a history of bleeding, or any other clear explanatory factor.
-Fortunately, it is often just a harmless side effect.
+In practice, I usually arrange repeat laboratory testing after 1–2 months if there is no clear explanatory factor.
+Fortunately, it is often just a harmless incidental finding.

 Is It Dangerous?

 MCV blood test high itself isn’t harmful — the cause might be.
-Fortunately though, most of the time, a single high MCV value in my patients does not lead to any serious diagnoses.
+Fortunately, most of the time a single high MCV value does not lead to any serious diagnoses.

 How to Lower MCV Blood Test High